georgiadavis/georgiadavis.github.io/projects/scholarships.md

 ![an image alt text]({{base.siteurl}}/assets/img/scholarships3.png)

 Since the launch of Udacity scholarships, there have been over 22,000 students have been awarded scholarships!

-Check out the Udacity Scholarships homepage <a href="https://www.udacity.com/scholarships" target="_blank">here. </a>
+Check out the Udacity Scholarships homepage <a href="https://www.udacity.com/scholarships" target="_blank">here </a>.

 <div class="clearfix mxn2 container-sm mt4">
   <div class="col col-6">